sak007/Object-Oriented-Design-and-Development-Principles/DesignPrinciples.md

 ### Bridge
  - **A pattern that helps detach interface from implementation.**
+ - **The Bridge pattern decouples a set of implementations from set of objects using them.**
  - Different operating systems use different frameworks to implement their graphical user interface.
 But, many applications run on the various operating systems.
 Windows and other widgets need to be displayed in essentially the same way on each operating system, regardless of what application is displaying them.
  - I would like any application on my system to be able to read or write data to local files, to network drives, or to cloud storage.
 What pattern can I use so that I don t have to rewrite the code that reads and writes data separately for each application?